 An overview of the SolarWinds attack

-It’s been over a month since a highly sophisticated threat actor was detected via the SolarWinds technology called Orion.
-In this blog, we will give an overview of the attack, the impact that it has had, and why the attack is still an ongoing investigation.
+In late 2019, a highly sophisticated threat actor was detected via the SolarWinds technology called Orion.
+Let's take a look at the attack, the impact that it has had, and why the attack is still an ongoing investigation.

 What happened in the SolarWinds attack?